The 8 Best Electric Golf Push Carts

 As golfers, we might not like to admit that image can impact what we buy for the golf course.
 Yet, there’s no denying that brand awareness exists in the industry.
 For those of you rocking a Callaway golf bag, irons, driver, putter, and even clothes, do we have the electric golf push cart for you!

 With big brand appeal and price comes top quality too.
-This is a truly great electric cart.
+This is a truly great motorized walking golf cart.
 Its aluminum construction makes it one of the lightest electric carts.
 It also allows the Traverse carts to fold into a tiny package for transport.

-Although the motors are much less powerful than some other electric carts in the same price bracket, the lightweight design makes it hardly noticeable.
-The only time you may notice a difference is the motors will have to work a little harder on steep hills (especially in wet conditions).
-But, if you can handle a tiny amount of extra noise, this shouldn’t bother you.
+Although the motors are much less powerful than some other electric carts in the same price bracket, such as the CaddyTrek R2 and MGI Zip X1, the lightweight design makes it hardly noticeable.
+We found that the only time the difference was clear was when the motors had to work a little harder on steep hills (especially in wet conditions).
+But if you can handle a tiny amount of extra noise, this shouldn’t bother you.

 4. MGI Zip Navigator – Longest Battery Life